aciccarello/ciccarello.me/_posts/2015-07-24-getting-an-introduction-to-africa.md

 explore this new world.

 {% include image.html
-    file="/assets/img/senegal-hotel-night.jpg"
+    file: "/assets/img/senegal-hotel-night.jpg"
-    alt="View of a pool surrounded by palm trees at night" caption="Nighttime view from our hotel room overlooking the ocean and pool"
+    alt: "View of a pool surrounded by palm trees at night"
+    caption: "Nighttime view from our hotel room overlooking the ocean and pool"
 %}

 As we arrived at the hotel, we were pleasantly surprised to find our temporary